AlibabaCloudDocs/hologram/intl.en-US/Data Access/Real-time data writing/Realtime Compute/Blink exclusive/Subscribe to Hologres binlogs (Beta).md

 2. Set a concurrency for binlog subscription.

     The concurrency of binlog subscription equals the number of shards in the Hologres table.
 You can execute a statement to query the number of shards, as shown in the following code snippet.
-Replace `$table` in the statement with the name of your table.
+Replace `<tablename>` in the statement with the name of your table.
 When you set a concurrency for binlog subscription, we recommend that you set the concurrency to the number of shards in the relevant Hologres table.

     ```
-    select tg.property_value from hologres.hg_table_properties tb join hologres.hg_table_group_properties tg on tb.property_value = tg.tablegroup_name where tb.property_key = 'table_group' and tg.property_key = 'shard_count' and table_name = '$table';
+    select tg.property_value from hologres.hg_table_properties tb join hologres.hg_table_group_properties tg on tb.property_value = tg.tablegroup_name where tb.property_key = 'table_group' and tg.property_key = 'shard_count' and table_name = '<tablename>';
     ```